It’s time to wrap up the Holiday Countdown Series! Get your final tasks for the days leading up to Christmas.

 If you’re feeling frazzled, try to keep in mind what the Christmas season is all about- peace, love and joy.
 It’s not about perfect decorating, baking, wrapping and all the other preparations.
 At this point, good enough is good enough!
 It’s time to enjoy our loved ones.

 If you’ve missed any weeks along the way, see the full 2012 Holiday Countdown Series.

 Now, let’s take a look at the final To-Do List.

 This Week’s Holiday Countdown Homework

-If you didn’t plant bulbs, no worries.
-These plants are available at many locations for next to nothing.
+If you didn’t plant bulbs, don’t fret.
+These plants are available for next to nothing at many locations, including the grocery store.
 You don’t have to spend a fortune on fresh materials for them to look fantastic.
 Consider mixing less expensive materials with only a few luxurious blooms.

-Enjoy the events of the season.
+Enjoy the Events of the Season

 You’ve probably been working non-stop taking care of everything for Christmas, and now it’s time to take care of you!
 Get a massage or manicure, or take time to sit down with a friend for tea.
 A little time for yourself will give you the energy to enjoy the festivities ahead.

-I’ll be preparing appetizers, desserts and frozen dishes on Saturday and Sunday to take with us when we visit the various stops we make on Christmas Eve, Christmas Day and Boxing Day.
+I’ll be preparing appetizers, desserts and frozen dishes this weekend to take with us for various stops we make on Christmas Eve, Christmas Day and Boxing Day.
 It’s a bit of a whirlwind, but so much fun seeing everyone.

 Finally, I want to thank you for joining this series.
 Somehow it feels like we’re doing it as a team with so many partaking.
 I hope to see you again next year!